awsdocs/aws-cloudformation-user-guide/doc_source/template-custom-resources-sns.md

 # Amazon Simple Notification Service\-backed custom resources<a name="template-custom-resources-sns"></a>

 When you associate an Amazon SNS topic with a custom resource, you use Amazon SNS notifications to invoke custom provisioning logic\.
 With custom resources and Amazon SNS, you can enable scenarios such as adding new resources to a stack and injecting dynamic data into a stack\.
 For example, when you create a stack, AWS CloudFormation can send a `create` request to a topic that's monitored by an application that's running on an Amazon Elastic Compute Cloud instance\.
-The Amazon SNS notification triggers the application to carry out additional provisioning tasks, such as retrieve a pool of allow\-listed Elastic IP adresses\.
+The Amazon SNS notification triggers the application to carry out additional provisioning tasks, such as retrieve a pool of allow\-listed Elastic IP addresses\.
 After it's done, the application sends a response \(and any output data\) that notifies AWS CloudFormation to proceed with the stack operation\.

 ## Walkthrough: Using Amazon Simple Notification Service to create custom resources<a name="walkthrough-custom-resources-sns-adding-nonaws-resource"></a>